yixinyi/msssm_critics/README.md

 ## General Introduction

-Science endeavors to understand how the existing world works.
-Although particle physicists nowadays are approaching more than ever the most fundamental laws of Nature, this will not change essentialy the complexity nature of the real physical world, where the many-body systems are modelled as dynamical systems governed by highly non-linear equations that we barely know how to solve.
-However, simple rules might emerge, like the simple power-law in critical systems, or the nice fractal patterns, etc.
+The physical world is full of complex systems, where we used to model them as dynamical systems governed by highly non-linear equations but we barely know how to solve.
+Despite its nonanalicity, simple and regular rules might manifest, like the simple power-law in critical systems, or the emergence of fractal patterns, etc. Computer simulations allow us to study the complexity in a much more comprehensive way.

 We would like, thus, to study, in particular, "Self organized criticality (SOC)", which describes the tendency of strongly dissipative systems to drive themselves to a critical state, without any external tuning parameter, e.g. the temperature for an equilibrium thermodynamic system.
 This idea seems to provide a unifying large scale behaviour in systems with many degrees of freedom, as a complementary idea of 'Chaos', wherein simple systems with a small number of degrees of freedom display complex behaviour.